SmdhMdep/schema_registry/university-of-cambridge/equipment_temperature_monitoring/README.md

-### Temperature sensor
+### Equipment temperature monitoring

 <br/>
+Equiment temperature monitoring measures, records and displays temperature of equipment and shows an alert when temperature goes over a (end- user configured) limit.

-The below table describes the schema for the temperature sensor data.
+The below table describes the schema for the equipment temperature sensor data.

 <br/>